Janesville, Iowa: Arts and culture

 Author Deb (Mather) Renner wrote a book, released December 15, 2010 and published by The Printery in Waverly, about the Riviera Ballroom that was torn down and replaced with the Riviera Roose center.
 Madge and Heine Kurtz opened the ballroom in 1951 and it closed in the late 1980s.
 Renner was a graduate of Janesville high school in 1982.

 Education

 Janesville and the surrounding area, including the unincorporated town of Finchford, are served by the Janesville Consolidated School District.
 The public school district serves approximately 335 students, pre-Kindergarten through 12th Grade.
-Extensive renovations and an addition to the Janesville schools were completed in early 2008, funded by operating surpluses.
+In 2018, construction began to make additions to Janesville schools including a new gymnasium, elementary wing, and other needed improvements.
+Previous construction was done in 2007 to add a new library, classrooms, and administrative buildings.

 Students at Janesville High School can choose to take advanced courses at nearby Waverly-Shell Rock High School in Waverly, the University of Northern Iowa in Cedar Falls, and Hawkeye Community College in Waterloo.
 Wartburg College is located in nearby Waverly.